Penmon: St Seiriol's Well

 As was often the case with Celtic churches from this period, the church was associated with a well.
 It was built by the monks of Penmon and was believed to have healing powers by some people visiting it.
 It is probably one of the oldest buildings in Penmon.
 It has been said that the lower stone walls near the well were part of Seiriol's church in the 6th century; if so, this would make it the oldest remaining Christian building in Wales.
 A small chamber surrounds the well.
 In modern times, water from the well has been used as a symbol of Anglesey by the island's representatives at the launch ceremony of the 10th International Island Games (held in Guernsey in June 2003) and the 11th Island Games (held in the Shetland Islands in July 2005).
+The well and cell is a Grade I listed structure and a Scheduled monument.

 Dovecot

 The dovecot (also spelt dovecote) standing near the church was probably built in about 1600, in Elizabethan times, by Sir Richard Bulkeley for housing pigeons for their eggs and meat.
 It has a large domed roof with a cupola on top so birds could fly in and out.
 Inside the dovecot were 1,000 nesting boxes, with a pillar in the centre supporting a revolving ladder to provide access to the nesting boxes.
 The central pillar remains, but the ladder is now gone.
+The dovecot is a Grade II* listed structure and a Scheduled monument.